Step-by-Step Instructions

 -

-- Rake or broom for small debris
+- Rake or broom (for smaller debris)

-- Shovel for heavier items
+- Shovel (for heavier or bulkier debris)

 Best Practices